 Who we are

-The British Homeopathic Association is registered as a charity (registered charity number 235900) and we are also registered as a company limited by guarantee (registered company number 102915).
+The Homeopathy UK is registered as a charity (registered charity number 235900) and we are also registered as a company limited by guarantee (registered company number 102915).

 The principal objects of the charity are to promote and develop the study and practice of homeopathy and to advance education and research in the theory and practice of homeopathy provided that the useful results of such research shall be published.